 That’s why it’s essential to be open and specific.
 Do you want to leave certain assets to specific people?
 Exclude anyone from inheriting?
 Protect a vulnerable family member?
 Name a guardian for your children?
 That information helps your attorney design a plan that reflects your wishes and protects your legacy.

-At Lewis Law Firm PLLC, we believe thoughtful estate planning starts with listening.
+At Henington Lewis Law Firm PLLC, we believe thoughtful estate planning starts with listening.
 Once we understand your goals, we’ll walk you through the options and help you create a plan that truly fits your life.

 Knowing the right questions ensures nothing important gets overlooked and your wishes are clearly documented — let’s make sure every detail is handled.
 Talk to us today.